nasehqusyairy/PEMIRA/README.md

 Press `F5` to start debugging the project.

 ## Commands CLI
 We recommend using the terminal instead of the Package Manager Console.
-Theese commmands are created using `McMaster.Extensions.CommandLineUtils` library.
+Theese commmands are created using [CommandLineUtils](https://github.com/natemcmaster/CommandLineUtils) library.
 You can modify the commands in the `Commands` Folder.
 You can also use the `--no-build` option at the end of each command to prevent the terminal from building the project and avoid unnecessary errors.

 ### Create Seeder
 Seeder class is used to provide data automatically to the database.
 It will represent a table in the database and requires a model to access the table.
 Once a seeder has been created, you must add it to the `Seeder` array in the `DatabaseSeeder` class in the `Seeder` folder.